jmichalicek/worrywort-server-go/README.md

 * support for manual temperature readings
 * support for sensor associated with multiple batches - ambient air in a room or chamber, etc.
 * integration with tilt sensor

+#### Code
+* better/cleaner joins in sql - probably reusable functions to generate joins, column selects, etc. so that updates to columns do not need to happen in several places
 * nice way of handling/distributing migrations?
+* improve core worrywortd server code a bit to be more testable - main Server struct which has the routes, router, etc.

 ### Maybe TODO: